Questions,

 Yes.
 When multiple displays are connected, a display picker appears in settings.
 Pick the screen you want.
 The choice is remembered, and the strip re-positions itself when you rearrange your displays.

-System
+System and pricing

 Does flexMeter appear in the Dock? +